-Local Government Act 1995 requirements

-Section 6.4(2) of the Local Government Act 1995 read with the Local Government (Financial Management) Regulations 1996 prescribe that the financial report be prepared in accordance with the Local Government Act 1995 and, to the extent that they are not inconsistent with the Local Government Act 1995, the Australian Accounting Standards.
-The Australian Accounting Standards (as they apply to local governments and not-for-profit entities) and Interpretations of the Australian Accounting Standards Board except for disclosure requirements of: AASB 7 Financial Instruments Disclosures
+Local Government Act 1995 requirements Section 6.4(2) of the Local Government Act 1995 read with the Local Government (Financial Management) Regulations 1996 prescribe that Government (rinarical Management) Regulations 1990 prescribe that the financial report be prepared in accordance with the Local Government Act 1995 and, to the extent that they are not inconsistent with the Local Government Act 1995, the Australian Accounting Standards.
+The Australian Accounting Standards (as they apply to local governments and not-for-profit entities) and Interpretations of the Australian Accounting Standards Board except for disclosure requirements of: AARP 2 Fiberard Interpretations of the Australian Accounting

+- AASB 7 Financial Instruments Disclosures

+AASB 7 Financial Instruments Disclosures

+AASB 16 Leases paragraph 58

+AASB 101 Presentation of Financial Statements paragraph 61

+AASB 107 Statement of Cash Flows paragraphs 43 and 45
-- AASB 16 Leases paragraph 58 - AASB 101 Presentation of Financial Statements paragraph 61 AASB 107 Statement of Cash Flows paragraphs 43 and 45 - AASB 116 Property, Plant and Equipment paragraph 79 AASB 137 Provisions, Contingent Liabilities and Contingent Assets paragraph 85 - AASB 140 Investment Property paragraph 75(f) - AASB 1052 Disaggregated Disclosures paragraph 11

-AASB 1054 Australian Additional Disclosures paragraph 16
+- AASB 107 Statement of Cash Hows paragraphs 43 and 45 AASB 116 Property, Plant and Equipment paragraph 79 AASB 137 Provisions, Contingent Liabilities and Contingent AaSB 138 140 Investment Property paragraph 75(f) AASB 1052 Disaggregated Disclosures paragraph 11 AASB 1052 Australian Additional Disclosures paragraph 16

 The Local Government (Financial Management) Regulations 1996 specify that vested land is a right-of-use asset to be measured at cost, and is considered a zero cost concessionary lease.
-All right-of-use assets under zero cost concessionary leases are measured at zero cost rather than at fair value, except for vested improvements on concessionary land leases such as roads, buildings or other infrastructure which continue to be reported at fair value, as opposed to the vested land which is measured at zero cost.
-The measurement of vested improvements at fair value is a departure from AASB 16 Leases which would have required the Shire to measure any vested improvements at zero cost vested improvements that the local government controls; and measured at reportable value, are only required to be revalued every five years.
+All right-of-use assets under zero cost concessionary leases are measured at zero assets under zero cost concessionary reases are measured at zero cost rather than at fair value, except for vested improvements on concessionary land leases such as roads, buildings or other infrastructure which continue to be reported at fair value, as opposed to the vested land which is measured at zero cost.
+The measurement of vested improvements at fair value is a departure from AASB 16 Leases which would have required the Shire to measure any vested improvements at zero cost. improvements at zero cost.

+The Local Government (Financial Management) Regulations 1996 provide that land and buildings classified as property, plant and equipment, o - infrastructure; or vested improvements that the local government controls and measured at reportable value, are only required to be revalued every five years.
 Revaluing these non-financial assets every five years is a departure from AASB 116 Property, Plant and Equipment, which would have required the Shire to assess at each reporting date whether the carrying amount of the above mentioned non-financial assets materially differs from their fair value and, if so, revalue the class of non-financial assets